yjie2366/dtf-docs/docs/source/funcs.rst

 	int dtf_transfer(const char *filename, int ncid);

 .. note::
 	The I/O patterns of the coupled components may be different from each other, which means the writer component may write more data than the reader actually needs. ``dtf_transfer()`` tackles this situatioin smarter than file I/O based data transfer by only transferring data blocks that are explicitly requested by the reader components.
 Redundant data blocks will be ignored by DTF for higher data transfer efficiency.

 	In some complex workflows, ``dtf_transfer()`` may be invoked multiple times during workflow execution when multiple I/O sessions are performed on different files.
 It's recommended that ``dtf_transfer()`` is invoked only once after all the PnetCDF I/O calls in each I/O session in concern of performance.
+	In this case, users should pay attention to avoid deadlock, i.e. ``dtf_transfer()`` for the files should be called in the same order in both components.

-:numref:`dtf-pnetcdf` shows a simplified overview of a DTF-based workflow.
+The figure :numref:`dtf-pnetcdf` shows a simplified overview of a workflow call stack in the coupled writer and reader components using the DTF user interfaces introduced above.

 .. _dtf-pnetcdf: